Thursday, October 31, 2024

 RAP sounding taken in proximity to an EF3 tornado.
 Besides the very favorable wind profile for supercells, dry air above the surface, favorably steep lapse rates, a warm surface airmass, and very moist boundary layer aided in creating a very buoyant airmass with minimal CIN that supported robust thunderstorm development contributing to the tornado threat.

 RAP hodograph and sounding shown above were picked from the red point appended to the map.
-Distance to the tornado is shown right of the red point.
+Distance to the Vero Beach tornado track is shown right of the red point.

 Base reflectivity valid during the time of the EF3 tornado impacting Florida coastal communities.